-With a bit of trial and error you should easily be able to workout how to navigate your YouTube channel interface.
-But for the sake of getting the basics down I’ll walk you though the basics so that you have a rough idea how everything works and how to find key sections.
+With a bit of trial and error, you should easily be able to work out how to navigate your YouTube channel interface.
+But for the sake of getting the basics down I’ll walk you through the basics so that you have a rough idea of how everything works and how to find key sections.

 Clicking On Your Profile Icon In The Top Right Corner

 If you’ve followed our previous two guides then you should be logged in to your channel, if not you will need to do so in order to access your channel options.

 While logged in if you click the menu in the top right corner you’ll get an options menu with a few different areas you can click on to access different parts of your channel.
 Your icon will probably be different from ours if you’ve changed it but your menu should look something like this:

 Let’s take a look at some of the options and what they might mean if you click on each of them.